-Centre for Human Drug Research is a foundation established under Dutch Law.
-Its articles of association determine that the foundation is governed by a two tier board system: the Management Board is responsible for the daily executive management whilst the Supervisory Board monitors executive management.
+Centre for Human Drug Research is a foundation established under Dutch law.
+Its articles of association determine that the foundation is governed by a two-tier board system: an Executive Board supervised by a non-executive Supervisory Board.

-The Management Board is entrusted with the daily management of the foundation and responsible for designing and implementing policy.
-Tasks and responsibilities of the Management Board are set out in the Management Statute of CHDR in more detail.
-Business decisions with a significant financial or organizational impact are subject to prior approval of the Supervisory Board.
+The Executive Board is responsible for designing and implementing the strategy and policies of the foundation.
+The tasks and responsibilities of the Executive Board are set out in the Executive Board Statute of CHDR in more detail.
+By Dutch law, members of the Executive Board are appointed by the Supervisory Board, and business decisions with a significant financial or organizational impact are subject to prior approval of the Supervisory Board.

 - Koos Burggraaf, Chief Executive Officer

 - Geert Jan Groeneveld, Chief Scientific Officer/Chief Medical Officer